snekbeater/scrambpy/README.md

 # Roadmap
 ## Upcoming features in next releases:
+- A GUI tool to draw masks and configure scramb.py scrambling (people gave feedback that scramb.py should be easier to use, especially using it without the need for a separate graphic editor like Photoshop)

+## Features that are postponed
 - Config file for PKI Scrambler
 - PKI working under Windows

-## Features that are prototyped
-- JavaScript version for Website and Greasemonkey integration
+- JavaScript version for Website and Greasemonkey integration (probably not feasible anymore since scramb.py is too library depened right now)
 - 4 or 8 Bytes per Datablock instead of 1 Byte
 - ECC Error Correction